RoyalIcing/RoyalIcing/2023/web-app-vs-site-vs-hybrid.md

 Here’s how I’d break these routes down:

 ### Site: landing, pricing, documentation, blog.

+These are content designed to be read and shared by users.

 - Will be shared and bookmarked by users.
+- Will be found elsewhere by users e.g. via Google search, social media post.
 - Must be server rendered HTML.
 This means the primary content _must not_ be loaded via JavaScript.
 - Can be enhanced with JavaScript e.g. interactive charts, playground in docs.

 ### App: sign in, sign up, dashboard with various sections.

+These are screens designed to be interacted (forms, taps, clicks) by users.

 - Can be shared by users, probably within a private circle e.g. work chat.
 - Can be bookmarked by users.
 - Can be browser (instead of server) rendered.